laredo02/ray-net/README.md

 ## Description

 Ray-Net is an AI-powered ray tracing solution designed to generate photorealistic images.
-This project combines advanced ray tracing techniques with deep learning algorithms to optimize performance and visual quality across various platforms.
+This project combines ray tracing techniques with deep learning algorithms to optimize performance and visual quality across various platforms.

 ## Features